dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 I showed my students how they could use Python's interpreter to check the get_coefficient() function was working properly.

-We quickly manage to get the first case working:
+We quickly managed to get the first case working:

 ```python
 def get_coefficient(unit_in, unit_out):